joindin/callingallpapers.com/README.md

 This site shows open Calls for Papers (CfPs) that are available via the [joind.in-API](http://api.joind.in)

+## Limitations

+This is just a draft currently.
+The thing that comes before "Pre-Alpha" you could say.
+Currently the data is a "hard-coded" JSON-response from the joind.in-API.
+To get current data you can run the following command in the root folder of the repo:

+    curl -o events.json http://api.joind.in/v2.1/events?filter=cfp

 ## Setup

 This site runs with [Angular.js](https://angularjs.org/).